pgtipping/Synthalyst/memory-bank/activeContext.md

 We've successfully implemented and fixed tests for these endpoints using a standardized mock Prisma client pattern.
 The mock Prisma client has been enhanced to support all required models, including JobDescription, Task, and User.

 ## Recent Changes (2024-03-01)

+- Redesigned the Interview Questions Generator UI with a tabbed interface:

+  - Implemented a tabbed interface to clearly separate questions, evaluation tips, and scoring rubric
+  - Added distinct visual styling for each type of content (questions, tips, rubric)
+  - Improved the organization and navigation of generated content
+  - Enhanced the loading state UI with better messaging and visual feedback
+  - Added clear empty states for when tips or rubric are not generated
+  - Implemented a scroll area for better handling of large amounts of content
+  - Added icons to tab headers for better visual distinction
+  - Location: `nextjs-app/src/app/interview-questions/components/InterviewQuestionsForm.tsx`

 - Enhanced the Interview Questions Generator with evaluation tips and scoring rubric features: